Sajina19/Increasing-Productivity-2.0/June 1 - 30/June 1 - 30.md

      - Solved three problems in C.
      - Solved a problem in java.
      - Solved a problem in python
+- 📈Solved a python problem in Hacerrank on string formating.
 ### Games ###
 - 📈[Played daily workout in Lumosity.](https://www.lumosity.com/app/v4/dashboard)
 - 📈[Chess](chess.com)